ISISComputingGroup/ibex_developers_manual/IOC-And-Device-Trouble-Shooting.md

 See [[ASYN-Trace-Masks]] for more details on specifying trace masks

+## Is the MOXA seeing anything?

+It is sometime useful to see if the moxa is seeing any traffic.
+If you are in the cabin you can look at the flashing lights (remember to take away 4 to convert from com number to port number).
+There is one light for send and one for receive both should flash.

+If you want to do it remotely then you can by using the moxa web page.
+The address is on the [nagios page (standard log on)](https://varanus.isis.cclrc.ac.uk/nagios/).
+Look at Hosts -> MOXA_<Instrument name> the IP address is at top of the page in the middle.
+Enter the IP in a web browser and enter password from password page.
+Then Monitor -> Asyn shows received and sent byte count.

 ## Environment Variable not getting set from MASTER_RELEASE

 Varibles are transferred from `...EPICS\configure\MASTER_RELEASE` to `...EPICS\ioc\master\<IOCNAME>\iocBoot\<IOCNAME>\envPaths` when the ioc is made.
 You will have to delete the file to get the newest macros in and the paths have to exist.